-A comprehensive final report as per template with results, conclusions and proposals for continuation.
-The report must clearly state how the requirements and strong recommendations have been met.
+- A comprehensive final report as per template with results, conclusions and proposals for continuation.
+The report must clearly state how the requirements and strong recommendations have been met. - Yeary financial and scientific reporting according to SEC instructions.

 The following questions should be asked: